Divergence Results and Convergence of a Variance Reduced Version of ADAM: Numerical Experiments

-In this section, we compare the numerical performances of VRADAM and ADAM on several real-world classification tasks.
-The experiments are conducted on the following data sets. \begin{itemize} \item \textbf{Coverage Type} \cite{Blackard1998CoverType}: A dataset predicting forest cover type from 54 cartographic variables.
-The dataset contains 581,012 data points and assigns them into 7 different categories. \item \textbf{MNIST} \cite{deng2012mnist}: A handwritten digit dataset containing 60,000 grey level images with size 28$\times$28 pixels. \item \textbf{NSL-KDD} \cite{tavallaee2009detailed}: A selected subset of the KDD CUP 99 dataset, which is a public dataset used to train a network intrusion detection system.
-The subset eliminates repeated data samples and avoids several shortcomings in the original dataset. \item \textbf{Embedded CIFAR-10}: CIFAR-10 \cite{krizhevsky2009learning} consists of 60,000 color images in 10 classes.
-We feed each sample to a pretrained ResNet model \cite{he2016deep} and obtain a 1,000 dimensional embedding vector for each image. \end{itemize} We use logistic regression on the four previously mentioned data sets and non-convex deep neural networks on MNIST and Coverage Type datasets.
+\textbf{Datasets and Implementation:} In this section, we compare the numerical performances of Online VRADAM, VRADAM, and Adam \citep{kingma2014adam} on several real-world classification tasks.
+The experiments are conducted on the following datasets. \textbf{CovType} \citep{Blackard1998CoverType}: A dataset predicting forest cover type from 54 cartographic variables.
+The dataset contains 581,012 data points and assigns them into 7 different categories. \textbf{MNIST} \citep{deng2012mnist}: A handwritten digit dataset containing 60k grey level images with size 28$\times$28 pixels. \textbf{NSL-KDD} \citep{tavallaee2009detailed}: A selected subset of the KDD CUP 99 dataset, which is a public dataset used to train a network intrusion detection system. \textbf{Embedded CIFAR-10}: CIFAR-10 \citep{krizhevsky2009learning} consists of 60k color images in 10 classes.
+We feed each sample to a pretrained ResNet model \citep{he2016deep} and obtain a 1,000 dimensional embedding vector for each image. \textbf{Alpaca:}\citep{alpaca} A dataset of 52,000 instructions and demonstrations generated by OpenAI's text-davinci-003 engine.

+We use logistic regression on the four previously mentioned data sets and non-convex deep neural networks on MNIST and Coverage Type datasets.
 The structures of the deep neural networks used in this section are explained in the appendix.
+We also perform parameter finetuning of Llama-7B model \citep{touvron2023llamaopenefficientfoundation} on the Alpaca dataset.
 Cross entropy is the underlying loss.
-While training these models, we fix the batch size $|\BB_t|=64$ and the ADAM hyper-parameters $\beta_1=0.9,\beta_2=0.999$, which are commonly recommended values in the literature and fine tune the learning rate schedules among $\alpha_t = \alpha_0$, $\alpha_t=\alpha_0/t$ and $\alpha_t = \alpha_0 \gamma ^t$, i.e., the constant learning rate, inverse-proportional learning rate and the exponentially decaying learning rate.
-We perform a grid search among $\alpha_0 \in \{0.0005, 0.001, 0.005, 0.01, 0.05\}$ and $\gamma \in\{0.6,0.8,0.95\}$.
+While training these models, we fix the batch size $|\BB_t|=64$ and the Adam hyper-parameters $\beta_1=0.9,\beta_2=0.999$, which are commonly recommended values in the literature and fine tune the learning rate schedules among $\alpha_t = \alpha_0$, $\alpha_t=\alpha_0/t$ and $\alpha_t = \alpha_0 \gamma ^t$.
+We perform a grid search among $\alpha_0 \in \{\text{5e-4, 1e-3, 5e-3, 1e-2, 5e-2}\}$ and $\gamma \in\{0.6,0.8,0.95\}$.